Islandora/Crayfish/Houdini/README.md

 - Clone this repository somewhere in your web root.
 - Install `composer`.
 [Install instructions here.][4]
 - `$ cd /path/to/Houdini` and run `$ composer install`
-- Then either
-  - For production, configure your web server appropriately (e.g. add a VirtualHost for Houdini in Apache) OR
+- For production, configure your web server appropriately (e.g. add a VirtualHost for Houdini in Apache)
-  - For development, run the PHP built-in web server `$ php -S localhost:8888 -t src` from Houdini root.

 ## Configuration

+Symfony uses `.dotenv` to set environment variables.
+You can check the [.env](./.env) in the root of the Houdini directory.
+To alter any settings, create a file called `.env.local` to store your specific changes.
+You can also set an actual environment variable.

+For production use make sure to set the add `APP_ENV=prod` environment variable.

-If your imagemagick installation is not on your path, then you can configure Houdini to use a specific executable by editing `executable` entry in [config.yaml](./cfg/config.example.yaml).
+If your `imagemagick` installation is not on your path, then you can configure Houdini to use a specific executable by editing the `app.executable` parameter in [`/path/to/Houdini/config/services.yaml`](./config/services.yaml).

-You also will need to set the `fedora base url` entry to point to your Fedora installation.
+You also need to set your Fedora Base Url to allow the Fedora Resource to be pulled in automatically.
+This is done in the `/path/to/Houdini/config/packages/crayfish_commons.yaml`.
+In the same file you can point to the location of your `syn-settings.xml`.

-In order to work on larger images, be sure `post_max_size` is sufficiently large and `max_execution_time` is set to 0 in your PHP installation's ini file.
-You can determine which ini file is getting used by running the command `$ php --ini`.
+If you don't have a `syn-settings.xml` look at the [Syn](http://github.com/Islandora/Syn) documentation.

+### Logging

+To change your log settings, edit the `/path/to/Houdini/config/packages/monolog.yaml` file.

+You can also copy the file into one of the `/path/to/Houdini/config/packages/<environment>` directories.
+Where `<environment>` is `dev`, `test`, or `prod` based on the `APP_ENV` variable (see above).
+The files in the specific environment directory will take precedence over those in the `/path/to/Houdini/config/packages` directory.

-The location specified in the Houdini configuration file for the log must be writable by the web server.
+The location specified in the configuration file for the log must be writable by the web server.

+### Disabling Syn

+There are instructions in the `/path/to/Houdini/config/packages/security.yaml` file describing what to change and what lines to comment out to disable Syn.

 ## Usage